-In addition to the board committees noted above, Conduit Reinsurance also intends to establish a number of operational management committees which will report to the Conduit Reinsurance board via an Executive Management Committee in relation to their respective area of responsibilities.
+In addition to the board committees noted above, Conduit Reinsurance has also established a number of operational management committees which will report to the Conduit Reinsurance board via an Executive Management Committee in relation to their respective area of responsibilities.
 A description of each of these committees, and their core role, is set out below.